TV Tropes Needs Your Help

 - For a short time, Anji Mito from Guilty Gear, crossing with Type IV.
 Unlike Litchi below, Anji has no desperation or pressure to make him join That Man and joins out of complete, unpushed free will (and HIGH level of curiosity) rather than being forced.
 However, despite all that, he's still friendly as ever to even That Man's nemesis (Sol), tried to befriend May at one of her endings, and in any moment he met Baiken, after one fight, he calls it quits.

 - The Bonne Family from Mega Man Legends series.
-Tron Bonne especially, as she even becomes a Nominal Hero in certain spin-off and crossover games.
+Tron Bonne especially, as she even becomes an Anti-Hero in certain spin-off and crossover games.

 - Dr. Colress from Pokémon Black 2 and White 2, who has shades of Type III as well due to doing what he does For Science!